Shelek

 Shelek (Шелек, Şelek), formerly Chilik, is a town in Almaty Region of south-eastern Kazakhstan.
-Administrative center of Shelek rural district.
-It is located about 69 km north-east of the center of Esik.
+Administrative center of Shelek rural district, it is located in the Chilik river valley and is about 69 km north-east of the center of Esik.
 The KATO code is 194083100.

 History

 The settlement was founded in 1871 as the village of Chilik.

 In 1889, the 1889 Chilik earthquake caused severe damage.

 It was Zaitsevsky, from 1932 to May 1997 and was the administrative center of the Chilik region.
 On May 23, 1997, the Chilik district was abolished and incorporated into the Enbekshikazakh district.
 Prior to 1997, Shelek was the regional center of the Chilik district of the Almaty region, which became part of the Enbekshikazakh district with the center in the city of Esik.

 Etymology

 The Kazakh word "shelek" translated into Russian means "bucket", but scientists believe it to be a coincidence.
 The name of the village comes from the name of the river Chilik(Shelek in Kazakh).
 In folk etymology(according to local residents) the name of the river comes from the Kazakh word "shilik", which means willow or willow growth.
 However, some scientists believe that the name may come from the word "people", an ancient Kazakh word for "wind".
 Doctor of Philology Telkoz Zhanuzakov believes that the name consists of the ancient Türkic word "walked" (source, spring, water) and the end of "-ek", which could mean "a river that originates from springs".